Cekomo/bankCore/README.txt

+- After 30 commits I started to work on different computer.
+Therefore, each commit can be as same as the total line in code.
+However, the commit messages show the addition for respective code.

 - It seems it is not possible to impelement a structure that writes user's datas into ".txt" file and read/manipulate it.
 I stuck on reading data from ".txt" file So I jump the next step which is MySQL database.